eiffel-community/eiffel-intelligence/wiki/configuration.md

 This queue does not get the routing key bindings from the rabbitmq.binding.key property and is only meant for sending and consuming messages by Eiffel Intelligence.
 It instead uses the non-configurable routing key "eiffel-intelligence.waitlist".
-The rabbitmq.tlsVersion property specifies the security protocol and you can find valid names [here](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#SSLContext)
+The rabbitmq.tls.version property specifies the security protocol and you can find valid names [here](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#SSLContext)

 * rabbitmq.host